 Step 2: Choose Settings.

-Step 5: Next to the language you'd like to use, click More (The three dots).
+Step 4: Next to the language you'd like to use, click the ellipsis (the three dots).
 If the language isn't listed, add it by clicking Add languages.

 ➡️ For Mac Users using all browsers: